AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

    **Enforce Platform Permission** property controls if the user's decision to **Allow** or **Deny** platform access to their TV Provider subscription is respected.

-   For example, if both the Enable Single Sign-On and Enforce Platform Permission are enabled, and the user opts to deny platform access to their TV Provider subscription, then the respective application (channel) will be unable to use the Adobe Pass Authentication token obtained by another application (channel).
+   For example, if both the **Enable Single Sign On** and **Enforce Platform Permission** are enabled, and the user opts to deny platform access to their TV Provider subscription, then the respective application (channel) will be unable to use the Adobe Pass Authentication token obtained by another application (channel).

->[!NOTE]
->
->A new local configuration change is pending and ready to be pushed to the server.
-The Single Sign On property for a selected platform will be enabled or disabled only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+The **Single Sign On** property for a selected platform will be enabled or disabled only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 **Enable home-based authentication**

-To enable or disable Home-Based Authentication for OAuth2 based MVPDs, follow these steps:
+Follow these steps to enable or disable home-based authentication for OAuth2 based MVPDs.

-1. Go to the **Integrations** tab in the left panel and select the required integration.
+1. Select the **Integrations** tab in the left panel.
+1. Select the integration for which you want to enable or disable home-based authentication.
 1. Navigate to the **Platform Settings** section.
 1. Select a specific platform or category of platforms for which you want to enable home-based authentication under **Platform Settings**.